What does FCPS Superintendent Liggins’ contract say about resignation?

 Liggins has been marred in controversy for more than a year.
 In May 2025, the district proposed an increase in occupational taxes, or a tax on wages, but quickly aborted the plan after widespread pushback.
 The district also discovered earlier this year its finances had been misstated for decades.
 The Board of Education recently approved a short-term loan to help it meet its payroll this summer.
 FCPS’ $711.4 million tentative general fund budget for the fiscal year that begins July 1 includes cuts to 120 positions and the decrease in work days for many staff members.

-State Auditor Allison Ball is conducting a special examination of the district, which should be completed later this year.
+State Auditor Allison Ball is conducting a special examination of the district, which should be completed later this year and the district has also commissioned an examination from a Texas firm.

 Pay, money for coaching